 - Make a new form with type questions.

-- Set the necessary settings: link a list (with source questionnaire) to the form, either an existing one or make one here – this is where responses will be stored and new contacts subscribed; also set the contact type for contacts the form will add.
+- Set the necessary settings (either click the blue boxes that say things are set up yet, or use): link a list (which has source questionnaire) to the form, either an existing one or make one here – this is where responses will be stored and new contacts subscribed; also set the contact type for contacts the form will add.

 - Set optionsfor how you want the respondents to identify themselves and what consents you want to offer them.